 • Bus: 47, 67, 89

 Surrounded by a small but lovely woodland park filled with flowering plants and trees, Arènes gives you a rare opportunity to see an actual Roman amphitheater outside of Italy and Southern France.
-Measuring about 433ft x328 ft (132m x 100m), it is an unusual oblong shape and historians believe it may be the largest of its kind built by the Romans.

 Much of what you see is not actually original.
-The Gallo-Roman inhabitants of Lutetia carted off a number of larger stones to fortify Île de la Cité in the 3rd century after Germanic tribes (the "barbarians" mentioned on signs posted around the park) invaded.
+The Gallo-Roman inhabitants of Lutetia carted off a number of larger stones to fortify Île de la Cité in the 3rd century after Germanic tribes (the "barbarians" mentioned on informational signs posted around the park) invaded.

-During the 1200s, King Phillip II (Philip Augustus) ordered a wall to be built around the city to fortify it against possible English invaders while he fought in the Third Crusade, and as a result, the arena was filled in.
-(A few remnants of Philip Augustus's medieval wall still remain - you can stroll over to 12 Rue Clovis to see the section closest to the arena.)
+During the 1200s, King Phillip II (Philip Augustus) ordered a wall to be built around the city to fortify it against possible English invaders while he fought in the Third Crusade, and during this time, the arena was filled in.

 Although Parisians continued to call the neighborhood les Arènes, eventually no one remembered the arena’s location until archaeologist Theodore Lacquer discovered its northern end in 1869 during construction of Rue Monge as part of Baron Haussmann’s grand redevelopment scheme for the city,